cando/slides/presentations/solving_the_expression_problem/index.md

 }
 ```

-But it's difficult to add new operations!
+But it's difficult to add new `operations`!
 We need to `edit` the existing code <mdi-skull-crossbones-outline class="text-red-400"/>

 ---